marcelmazon/rosicrucian-literature/en/books/the-silver-cord-and-seed-atoms.md

 The first Great Initiation "gives the stage of consciousness which will be attained by ordinary humanity at the end of the Earth Period; the second that to which all will attain at the end of the Jupiter Period; the third gives the extension of consciousness to be reached at the close of the Venus Period; the last brings the Initiate the power and omniscience to which the majority will attain only at the end of the Vulcan Period."
 (COSMO, page 417.)

-End of
-The Silver Cord and Seed Atoms
+End of The Silver Cord and Seed Atoms

-Table of Contents
-Click here to return to The Rosicrucian Fellowship Home Page.
-Rosicrucian Fellowship Philosophy Study Courses information Order the printed version of this book.

-Rosicrucian Fellowship - International Headquarters 2222 Mission Avenue, Oceanside, CA 92058-2329, USA (760) 757 - 6600
-Contact us